jdvorak001/isvavai-orgs-ror-mapping/README.md

 ## Scope

 The IS VaVaI tracks organizations that received funding for research, technology development and innovation from public budgets in Czechia or that have participated in such funded projects.
+Also the funders of these projects are registered.

 ## Aim